Wissemamr/Digital_imgaes_processing/README.md

 - Gradient method and Laplacien method for edge detection.
 - Application of the box filter and gaussian filter.
 - Application of the Sobel filter.

+### Homework :
+- Apple counting in an image with a textured background